Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 ~~~
 {: .output}

-It also contains some basic statistics about the assembly it's created.
+It also contains some basic statistics about the assembly created.

-## Assembly Statistics
+### Assembly Output

-As we've just seen Flye has finished the assembly and also given us some basic statistics about the size of the assembly.
-Not every assembler will give you this information so we're going to use the program `seqkit` to get this information.

 If we `ls` in the assembly directory we can see the that Flye has created many different files.